-- CO1.
-Apply the method of Lagrange Multipliers to solve such constrained optimization problems, evaluate improper integrals, - CO2.
-Compute surface areas and volumes of revolutions of curves using definite integrals, multiple (Double and Triple) integrals and apply the concepts of same to find the areas and volumes - CO3.
+- CO1.Apply Lagrange's method of multipliers to solve such constrained optimization problems, evaluate improper integrals. - CO2.Computesurface areas and volumes of revolutions of curves using definite integrals, multiple (Double and Triple) integrals and apply the concepts of same to find the areas and volumes. - CO3.
 Calculate scalar potential for a vector and directional derivative of a scalar point function. - CO4.
 Compute length of a curve, area between the surfaces and volumes of solids using vector integrations. - CO5.
-Apply method of separation of variables to solve problems like one dimensional wave and heat equations that arise in engineering branches.
+Solve problems such as one dimensional wave and heat equations that arise in engineering problems.

-Partial Differentiation, applications and Beta, Gamma Functions
+UNIT-I: Partial Differentiation, Applications and Beta, Gamma Functions

-Definitions of Limit and Continuity, Partial Differentiation, Euler's Theorem, Total derivative, Jacobian, Functional dependence and independence, Maxima and Minima of functions of two variables and three variables using method of Lagrange multiplier.
+Definitions of Limit and Continuity, Partial differentiation, Euler's theorem, Total derivative, Jacobian, Functional dependence and independence, \Maxima and Minima of functions of two variables and three variables using Lagrange's method of multipliers.